axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/portal-chat.rst

 Limitation of current Portal chat
 ---------------------------------

-Portal Chat does not support cross application chat.
+Portal chat does not support cross application chat.
 That means users are able to chat with other users in the current application, but they cannot chat with users in other application.